Tilray Brands Inc. (TLRY) deserves closer scrutiny

-As of Monday, Tilray Brands Inc.’s (NASDAQ:TLRY) stock closed at $3.22, up from $3.19 the previous day.
-While Tilray Brands Inc. has overperformed by 0.94%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TLRY fell by -73.54%, with highs and lows ranging from $13.95 to $3.00, whereas the simple moving average fell by -39.14% in the last 200 days.
+Tilray Brands Inc. (NASDAQ:TLRY) closed Monday at $2.70 per share, down from $2.72 a day earlier.
+While Tilray Brands Inc. has underperformed by -0.74%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TLRY fell by -76.86%, with highs and lows ranging from $13.95 to $2.65, whereas the simple moving average fell by -47.40% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now